SeguelLab/tutorial-sicss/README.md

 Searching across open-access archives or academic corpora

 ### 🤝 License & Credits
-This material is part of a research and teaching initiative affiliated with [your institution/project].
+This material is part of a research and teaching initiative affiliated with [Toronto Metropolitan University].
 Please cite appropriately if you use or modify these materials.

-👨‍🏫 Authors: [Add your names here]
+👨‍🏫 Authors: Pedro Seguel, Artin Majd, Tharu Yakkala Arachchilage Don

 ---